 The Company's business activities include securities lending programs with third parties, mostly large banks.
-As of December 31, 2014 and 2013, fixed income securities with a carrying value of \$492 million and \$312 million, respectively, were on loan under these agreements.
-Interest income on collateral, net of fees, was \$1 million in each of 2014, 2013 and 2012.
+As of December 31, 2015 and 2014, fixed income and equity securities with a carrying value of \$518 million and \$492 million, respectively, were on loan under these agreements.
+Interest income on collateral, net of fees, was \$1 million in each of 2015, 2014 and 2013.